THE 2016 SAN FRANCISCO ESTUARY BLUEPRINT

 - IC Estuary Blueprint Steering Committee: Comprised of volunteers from IC.
 The 12-person Steering Committee met periodically to guide and direct the overall update as representatives of the IC, and served as content experts on Estuary Blueprint Program Area Subcommittees.

-- San Francisco Estuary Partnership Staff Team: This team managed the overall Estuary Blueprint revision process, including: developing agendas for and facilitating Steering Committee meetings; providing guidance for, and participating directly on, Program Area Subcommittees; and compiling all content.
+- San Francisco Estuary Partnership Staff Team: The staff team managed the overall Estuary Blueprint revision process, including: developing agendas for and facilitating Steering Committee meetings; providing guidance for, and participating directly on, Program Area Subcommittees; and compiling all content.

 Embedded below is the Executive Summary for the Estuary Blueprint.
 You may read it on-screen, print it, or download it for your own records or sharing with others.